 - Write a description of the glossary and/or give directions to your students in the Description area.

-- Select the general settings you would like to use.
+- Select the settings you would like to use.
 See the next section for settings details.

 - Click “Save changes” at the bottom of the page.